cmda-bt/be-course-19-20/getting-started.md

 ## Prerequisites

+> Throughout this course there are additional video's that further explain important topics from lectures but also show you how to install certain technology.
+Look for a 🎦 emoji!

 ### Text Editor
 If you don’t have one yet, install a text editor.
 It doesn't really matter which one you pick, as long as you feel comfortable using it.
 However, we do recommend moving away from [Brackets](http://brackets.io/), other editors offer better customizability.
 [Atom](https://atom.io), [Sublime](https://www.sublimetext.com) and [VSCode](https://code.visualstudio.com/) are good choices.

+[🎦 _Watch a video_ on how to install Text Editors.][videotext]

 > Be ware that lecturers may not be able to help you with problems in some editors.